 If you want to back up your Mac without an external hard drive, using iCloud is a great solution.
-This article provides a step-by-step guide on how to correctly back up your Mac to iCloud.
+From this article you’ll learn how to back up your Mac to iCloud correctly.

 Contents: